eddiebiv/CS225_PageRank/documents/proposal.md

 ## Data Description

-The datasets used for our test cases were manually constructed in Excel to ensure correctness and to provide a logical increase in complexity as more tests get ran.
+The dataset used for our test cases was manually constructed in Excel to ensure correctness and to provide a logical increase in complexity as more tests get ran.
 Each row of the .csv file represents a web of pages with varying connections between sites.
 We chose to implement the data by row to allow easy distinction between different cases.